Understanding the advantages of minimally invasive lateral lumbar interbody fusion

 Laser Spine Institute is the leader in minimally invasive spine surgery and has helped more than 75,000 patients find relief since 2005.
 Our board-certified surgeons+ perform a lateral lumbar interbody fusion as a minimally invasive stabilization procedure at our state-of-the-art outpatient centers across the United States.
 You can contact our dedicated team with any questions, or for more information about becoming a candidate for minimally invasive spine surgery.

 Both minimally invasive lateral lumbar interbody fusion and traditional open back approaches to this procedure require the removal of spinal anatomy that is contributing to spinal cord or nerve root compression in the lumbar region.

-Traditional open spine fusion surgery requires a large incision and the dissection of muscles and other soft tissues so that a surgeon can access the affected area.
-Once tissues are removed to decompress neural structures, bone grafts and hardware are inserted to fuse the affected vertebrae.
-Because the procedure is highly invasive, there is a risk for infection, and recovery can be lengthy and arduous.
+Traditional open spine fusion surgery requires a large incision and the disruption of muscles and other soft tissue so that a surgeon can access the affected area.
+Once tissue is removed to decompress nerve roots, bone grafts and hardware are inserted to fuse the affected vertebrae.
+Because the procedure is highly invasive, there is a risk for infection, and recovery can be long and difficult.

 Reach out to Laser Spine Institute

 If you and your doctor have decided that conservative treatment options for your neck or back pain have been exhausted and you are recommended to undergo traditional open spine surgery such as lateral lumbar interbody fusion, you should be aware of the full range of options.
 Our team will be glad to help you receive a no-cost MRI or CT scan review* to determine if you may be a candidate for one of our procedures.